 #9 Burnout and Resilience

-Each workplace may need to find its own way in beginning to understand the extent of burnout and the status of resilience in their own people.
+Each workplace may need to find its own way to begin to understand the extent of burnout and the status of resilience in their own people.
 Resources on the topic are multiplying daily.
-People everywhere are ready to have this conversation and are looking for someone willing to dip in a toe and get it started.
-The time, however is now.
+People everywhere are ready to have this conversation and are looking for someone willing to dip a toe and get it started.
+The time, however, is now.
 We should all be concerned and willing to help meet this challenge in the places where we work.